What travel insurance do I need when visiting Finland?

-It is very easy to make yourself understood in Finland if you speak English, as everybody has a good command of the language, especially in big cities.
+It is very easy to make yourself understood in Finland if you speak English, as everybody has a good command of the language, especially in the big cities.

-Most shops stay open until 6pm, or even 8pm during the week in major cities.
+Most shops stay open until 6pm or even 8pm during the week in major cities.
 Hypermarkets generally close their doors around 9pm.

 In the spring and summer, it is advised that you carry insect repellent, especially for walks in the countryside.
 These products can be easily found in the country’s shops.

 Most countries’ embassies will be in Helsinki.
 Check to see where the embassy/consulate of your home nation is before leaving in case you need to visit in an emergency.

 Finland’s currency is the Euro.

 There is a zero-tolerance policy regarding drink-driving.
 The legal limit is zero.